masterminds-kenya/social_network/checklist.md

 - [x] API call and store post insight metrics for Albums
 - [x] API call and store post insight metrics for Stories
 - [s] WebHook to get Stories data at completion.
 - [?]
-Decide approach: A) typical form validation & stop submission of existing or B) use existing record.
+Decide if remake user: A) typical form validation & stop submission or B) use existing record.
   - [n] If form validate approach, setup user experience that they can select existing record
   - [x] If incoming form (or API user/brand) already exists, use existing instead of create new:
     - [x] Catch and handle attempt to create a duplicate existing User account
-    - [ ] Catch and handle if a User account is trying to add an IG account already used by (another) User account
+    - [x] Catch and handle if a new User is adding an IG account for an existing User account
     - [x] If an Influencer or Brand already exists during Onboarding function, use existing.
-      - [ ] Currently a bit cludgy solution for them to login to existing account.
-    - [ ] Separate Login method for an Influencer or Brand user to login with an existing account.
-    - [ ] Create a route and handle a Facebook callback to delete some user data.
     - [ ] Catch and handle if trying to create an already existing Campaign name
     - [x] Catch and handle attempt to create a duplicate existing Brand account
+  - [x] Main nav links for 'Influencers' and 'Brands' show corresponding signup if user not logged in.
+  - [x] Re-Login method for existing account for an Influencer or Brand user.
+    - [x] Note: Currently a bit of a kludge solution for them to login to existing account.
+    - [s] TODO: Actual login process does not create and then delete a new account for existing user login
+  - [ ] Create a route and handle a Facebook callback to delete some user data.
 - [x] Allow a Brand to give permissions for FB and IG.
   - [x] If Brand name already in system, associate with that existing record
   - [x] exactly how this works depends on approach A or B for how to handle validation w/ existing records